deepset-ai/haystack-home/content/blog/context-engineering/index.md

 ## Strategies for managing context growth

 Context explosion is not inevitable.
 Once you understand what's filling the window, you can start making choices about what actually needs to be there.
-There are several proven techniques for keeping context dhort without sacrificing quality.
+There are several proven techniques for keeping context short without sacrificing quality.

 ### Summarisation and compaction

 As a conversation grows, the raw message history becomes the biggest consumer of context.
 Compaction addresses this by periodically replacing the accumulated history with a condensed summary - retaining the essential facts and decisions while discarding the verbatim back-and-forth.
 The agent continues with a much shorter context, and the summary is updated with each new turn.

 This pattern is well-established in practice.
-Popular coding agents context compaction feature works exactly this way: when the context approaches its limit, it summarises the conversation so far and continues from the summary rather than truncating or failing.
+Popular coding agents' context compaction feature works exactly this way: when the context approaches its limit, it summarises the conversation so far and continues from the summary rather than truncating or failing.

 <!-- TODO: Add a short Haystack code example -->